 Aerodynamic Mud Flaps

-Mud flaps are used to help protect vehicles and pedestrians from mud and flying debris.
+Mud flaps help protect vehicles and pedestrians from mud and flying debris.
 However, the typical design of a mud flap – a solid rectangular sheet – catches the wind under the trailer and can create additional drag.
 Vented mud flaps can be used instead to help resolve this issue.
-The vented design still helps to reduce spray, but is more aerodynamic and allows air to flow through the flaps, which reduces movement when the trailers are running at high speeds.
-One study performed by Exa Corporation found that vented mud flaps can provide an estimated 2.7 percent fuel savings based on the drag reduction.
+The vented design still helps to reduce spray but is more aerodynamic and allows air to flow through the flaps, which reduces movement when the trailers are running at high speeds.
+One study by Exa Corporation found that vented mud flaps can provide an estimated 2.7 percent fuel savings based on drag reduction.

 Which Device is the Best?

 There’s no one-size-fits-all answer to this question.
 While each of these devices can provide fuel efficiency benefits alone, fleets will see the best results when two or more devices are working in tandem.
-According to NACFE, all fleets should be considering adding aerodynamic devices to their trailers as the potential fuel savings are likely quite high– up to 10 percent – for the majority of fleets.
-Also, many regulations are likely to require the use of aerodynamic devices in the coming years, so fleets should consider integrating these devices in anticipation of upcoming mandates.
+According to NACFE, all fleets should consider adding aerodynamic devices to their trailers as the potential fuel savings are likely relatively high– up to 10 percent – for most fleets.
+Also, many regulations are likely to require aerodynamic devices in the coming years, so fleets should consider integrating these devices in anticipation of upcoming mandates.